 Image caption.
 Make sure to work out all air pockets before you water your tree.

-This is fine I guess if you are using soil and stone etc but many modern media are lighter than water and will float.
+This is fine I guess if you are using soil and stone etc but some modern media is lighter than water and will float.
+Aside from this its not always possible to immerse your larger trees into a tub of water, plus it becomes extremely heavy to move when weighted down by water.
 So it is important that you ensure there are no air pockets by other means.
 This is what you use the chopsticks for.
 After using your soil scoops to put your growing media into the container, using small circular swirling motions you make a small gap in the media in the pot using the chopsticks.
-The gap is then replaced by media.
+The gap is then replaced by media which falls into the holes you make aided by gravity.
 You need to spend time on this and not be in a rush to do it properly.
 Roots don't grow particularly well in large pockets air.

 In fact chopsticks have many uses other than the one I just described.
 For instance if you need to drastically alter the planting angle of the tree but don't have a good enough anchor you can knock chopsticks into the sides of the root-ball and anchor wire onto them.
 They are also useful for creating a lattice which you can secure into the base of the container when you are planting a forest.
 The individual trees can then be fastened onto the lattice.

 I know a lot of people think this is an unnecessary tool and that they can use the DIY version which is cheaper.
-I disagree having used both in the contexts for which they are intended.
-However you can take your own time reaching the same conclusion.
+I disagree having used both.

 The bonsai pliers actually has a lot of uses; I use it extensively to help me bend thicker, wired branches by grasping the wire and bending the wire in the direction I want the branch to grow rather than holding the branch itself as this gives me more control and allows me to make very tight bends.
 They are also very useful when working on deadwood as you can easily grasp wood fibers and twist or pull them creating a very natural look.